ucan-wg/invocation/README.md

 ### 3.1.3 Run Capabilities

 The OPTIONAL `run` field MUST reference the actions contained in the UCAN are to be run during the invocation.
 To run all actions in the underlying UCAN, the `"*"` value MUST be used.
-If only specific actions (or [pipelines](#6-promise-pipelining)) are intended to be run, then they MUST be treated as a UCAN attenuation: all actions MUST be backed by a matching capability of equal or lesser scope.
+If only specific actions (or [pipelines](#5-promise-pipelining)) are intended to be run, then they MUST be treated as a UCAN attenuation: all actions MUST be backed by a matching capability of equal or lesser scope.

+#### 3.1.3.1 Promises

-The only difference for the attenuated case is that [promises](#6-promise-pipelining) MAY also be used as inputs to fields.
+The only difference from general capabilities is that [promises](#5-promise-pipelining) MAY also be used as inputs to attenuated fields.

+If a capability input has the key `"_"` and the value is a promise, the input MUST be discarded and only used for determining sequencing actions.

 ### 3.1.4 Nonce